terraware/llm-autotranslate/README.md

 Explanations of each of the properties, with the property names in JavaScript
 notation:

+`batchSize` (optional) is the number of strings to translate at a time.
+Default is 15.
+If this is set to 1, batching is disabled.
+Batching is faster and cheaper but can cause different translations to be generated.

 `instructions` (optional) is the path of a text file with instructions to include with translation requests for all languages.
 For example, it can include